uikit/uikit-site/docs/pages/inverse.md

 </div>
 ```

-This works because the `.uk-light` and `.uk-dark` classes as well as background components also set the `--uk-inverse` custom property to either light or dark.
+This works because the `.uk-light` and `.uk-dark` classes as well as all extending components also set the `--uk-inverse` custom property to either light or dark.
 The JavaScript looks for the `--uk-inverse` custom property in the closest intersecting element in the stacking context and sets the `.uk-light` or `.uk-dark` class correspondingly.

 If containing content should keep its text color, and only the overlapping content should inverse its color, use the `.uk-inverse-light` or `.uk-inverse-dark` classes.
 They set the `--uk-inverse` custom property to the corresponding color but without coloring the containing content.

 ```html
 <div uk-sticky="sel-target: .uk-navbar-container; cls-active: uk-navbar-sticky">